 Our “Tuning into Spectrum” podcast series takes a close look at hot topics and issues in radio spectrum.
 Thanks to technological advancements, a major development in recent years has been the growing prospects for innovative use of higher spectrum bands.
-In this episode, Partners Chip Yorkgitis and Josh Guyan talk about the FCC’s
+This episode discusses how the FCC’s heightened focus on millimeter wave spectrum.
+They

 The Federal Communications Commission (“FCC”), at its April 12, 2019 Open Meeting, voted to adopt a Public Notice that proposes application and bidding procedures for the single, simultaneous auction of three mmW spectrum bands—37 GHz (37.6-38.6 GHz), 39 GHz (38.6 GHz-40 GHz), and 47 GHz (47.2-48.2 GHz)—as we previously reported.
 The Public Notice lays the groundwork for the second-ever incentive auction (in the 37 and 39 GHz Bands) and continues the FCC’s intent to make more mmW band spectrum available for auction.
 The auction is scheduled to begin on December 10, 2019.
 Comments on the Public Notice are due by May 15, 2019 and reply comments are due by May 30, 2019.